dragonworx/parcel-bundler-template/README.md

 Notice also in `./public/index.tsx` the way the library is imported, and the use of `~lib` dependency path.
 This can also be `~lib/foo/file` etc..

+## Streamlining

+If you just wanted to build a web app you could remove line `14` of `tsconfig.json` and delete:

+* `./lib`

-If you just wanted to build a library you could delete:
+If you just wanted to build a library you could remove line `15` of `tsconfig.json` and delete:

 * `./index.html`
 * `./public`